Miloshinjo/elxir-bootcamp/README.md

 * opening the elixir shell: *iex -S mix*.
 * joining strings in Elixir is done by using template strings *#{value}*
 * Move away from IF statements and instead use CASE and Pattern Matching
+* 0 is not falsy in Elixir.

 ## Lesson 2 - Passing arguments

 * Cards.shuffle/0 === 'you called shuffle cards with 0 arguments'
 * arity - number of arguments the function accepts
 * Enum module is used for working with lists of data
+* Passing a reference to a function as an argument is not done in the same way as other stuff is passed to a function.
+Passing a function reference has a special syntax: *&function_name/1*. *&* means -> "I'm passing a reference to a function. */1* means -> I am passing a function taht takes 1 argument (if we have more functions with the same name).

 ## Lesson 3 - Lists